erik-sn/formcontrol/README.md

 ### A CRUD application to end CRUD applications (sort of)

-CRUD stands for create-update-delete; the three most basic functions you can operate on data with.
+CRUD stands for create-read-update-delete; the three most basic functions you can operate on data with.
 Instead of creating many CRUD applications that all have a similar function (data entry and analysis), this is an attempt to create one application that allows users to generate their own forms and